opendaylight/integration-packaging-puppet-opendaylight/README.markdown

 Valid options: An integer greater than 0.

+##### `log_rollover_fileindex`

+String that controls file index to use when log rollovers are initiated.

+If set to 'max', files with a higher index will be newer than files with a smaller index.

+If set to 'min', file with a lower index will be newer than files with a higher index.

+If set to 'nomax', the min and max values will be ignored, and file numbering will increment by 1 and each rollover will have an incrementally higher value with no maximum number of files.

+Default: `min`

+Valid options: 'min', 'max', 'nomax'

 ##### `log_mechanism`

 Logging mechanism for karaf logs.
 They are logged either to a file or console.